spatialthoughts/qgis-tutorials/source/docs/3/river_styling_expressions.rst

   .. image:: /static/3/river_styling_expressions/images/4.png
     :align: center

 5. To filter using an expression, click the Filter :guilabel:`ε`.
 This will open the :guilabel:`Expression Builder`.
-If this is your first time working with expressions, see the official docs at `QGIS User Guide <https://docs.qgis.org/testing/en/docs/user_manual/expressions/expression.html>`_.

   .. image:: /static/3/river_styling_expressions/images/5.png
     :align: center